igrishaev/farseer/README.md

 [component]: https://github.com/stuartsierra/component
 [integrant]: https://github.com/weavejester/integrant

-OK, summing numbers is good for tutorial but makes no sense in real projects.
-Because there, we're mostly interested in IO and database access.
-Until now, it wasn't clear how a function can reach Postgres or Kafka clients especially if the project relies on system (e.g. [Component][component] or [Integrant][integrant]).
+Summing numbers is good for tutorial but makes no sense in real projects.
+We're rather interested in networking IO and database access.
+Until now, it wasn't clear how a function can reach Postgres or Kafka clients, especially if the project relies on a system framework (e.g. [Component][component] or [Integrant][integrant]).

 In OOP languages, the environment for the RPC method usually comes from the `this` parameter.
 It's an instance of some `RPCHadler` class that has fields for